Relief in Italy at ECB plan, Monti says reforms must continue

 “There needs to be an elected and long-lasting government,” said Monti, who heads a government of unelected technocrats and will not stand for office next year.
 “Growth will come if we can change people’s mentality.”

-As if to underline the risks, Italian center-right politician Renato Brunetta, who is close to former premier Silvio Berlusconi, denounced Monti’s economic policies and said they must immediately be changed.
+As if to underline the risks, Italian centre-right politician Renato Brunetta, who is close to former premier Silvio Berlusconi, denounced Monti’s economic policies and said they must immediately be changed.

 “We have suffered a mistaken policy for the last year.
 We must change it, and immediately, and return to democracy with politicians running the country,” Brunetta, a minister in Berlusconi’s last government, told reporters at the conference.